Rohith04MVK/Recolor/README.md

 - `--model-path`: Path to trained model.
 Required
 - `--input-img`: Path to image to recolor.
 Required
 - `--output`: Path to save the genarated image to.
 Required

+## Attributions/Thanks

+- [Image-to-Image Translation with Conditional Adversarial Networks paper](https://arxiv.org/abs/1611.07004), which you may know by the name pix2pix,
+- [Colorful Image Colorization](https://arxiv.org/abs/1603.08511) which tackled this problem like a classification problem, but had its pros and cons